raspberrypilearning/stamping-app/en/step_4.md

 ## Ingredients sprite or equivalent
-Now you've got the graphical user interface designed you need to make it interactive.
+You've got the Graphical User Interface (GUI) designed.
+Now you need to make it interactive.

-At this stage, you are going to get the interaction working before you develop the Ingredient sprite's costumes.
+At this stage, you are going to get the interaction working before you develop the sprite's picture and/or pattern making costumes.

 --- task ---